moliver28/research-handbook/content/handbook/resellers/partner-enablement/partner-migration-services.md

 After having a technical scoping/sizing conversation with your customer, GitLab Partners find our [GitLab Channel Service Packages](https://partners.gitlab.com/prm/English/c/Channel_Service_Packages) helpful.
 These contain templated Data Sheets, Statements of Work (SOWs), and Project Plans.
 GitLab Partners are welcome to take and use these GitLab Channel Service Packages as templates for your customer work.
 Rebranding and rewording towards your unique technical service offering is encouraged.
 The table also outlines the GitLab expectations for the certifications held by our partners under the `Aligned Partner Certification` column.

 The [Migration Readiness Checklist](https://gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate/-/blob/master/customer/migration-readiness-checklist.md), provided by GitLab Professional Services, provides a helpful example for you to use.
 It includes technical asks for Access, Communication, User migration planning, Migration Preparation, Wave Planning, Post Migration Checks, Post Migration Considerations, and Getting the most out of your investment.
-This document assumes usage of [Congregate](https://gitlab-org.gitlab.io/professional-services-automation/tools/migration/congregate/), an open-source command line interface (CLI) migration tool from GitLab.
+This document assumes the usage of [Congregate](https://gitlab-org.gitlab.io/professional-services-automation/tools/migration/congregate/), an open-source command line interface (CLI) migration tool from GitLab.
 Congregate is the preferred method used by GitLab Professional Services.

 Communicating clearly [What are a customer's obligations and responsibilities prior to, during, and after a migration?](https://gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate/-/blob/master/customer/famq.md#what-are-a-customers-obligations-and-responsibilities-prior-during-and-after-a-migration) and [What level of instance access and permission are needed for migrating?](https://gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate/-/blob/master/customer/famq.md#what-level-of-instance-access-and-permission-are-needed-for-migrating) with your customer will also ensure a smooth migration.